Women’s Rights

-Greater Manchester Doulas Community Interest Company (GMD CIC) is committed to safeguarding and promoting the welfare of all individuals involved in supporting women in the childbearing year and beyond.
+Greater Manchester Doulas Community Interest Company (GMD CIC) is committed to safeguarding and promoting the welfare of all individuals involved in supporting women and girls.

 Our policy aims to incorporate statutory reports and guidance into our practice.
 In formulating our policy we have referred to key documents such as Statement of Government Policy on Adult Safeguarding (DoH May 2013); No secrets: Guidance on developing and implementing multi-agency policies and procedures to protect vulnerable adults from abuse (2015); Safeguarding and child protection standards for the voluntary and community sector (NSPCC 2019).